magbw/web_scraping_workshop/content/1-what_is_webscraping.md

 topics: What is webscraping and why webscrape
 ---

-Web scraping the process of scraping webpages for data points and creating a dataset that is usable for analysis.
+Web scraping is the process of scraping webpages for data points.
+This is to create datasets that are usable for analysis.
 While web scraping can be done manually by a software user, the term typically refers to automated processes implemented using a bot or web crawler.

 "Data displayed by websites can only be viewed using a web browser.
 Most websites do not allow you to save a copy of this data